 People who have managed to lose a significant amount of weight through diet, exercise, or weight loss surgery often deal with unattractive loose skin.
 In some cases, the excess skin causes as many problems as the excess pounds that they worked so hard to lose.

+If you have loose skin, you know how frustrating it can be.
+But there are some solutions that can help.
 Dr. Ninh T. Nguyen, MD, is the President-elect of the American Society for Metabolic and Bariatric Surgery (ASMBS).
 In an interview about undergoing weight loss surgery, he talked about how doctors help their patients deal with loose skin after weight loss.

-Dr. Nguyen counsels his patient before surgery about what to expect during the entire weight loss process.
+Dr. Nguyen counsels his patients before surgery about what to expect during the entire weight loss process.
 He continues to see patients for the rest of their lives following surgery.
 If loose skin becomes a medical issue due to infection or if the patient is uncomfortable about the look of the skin, the surgeon will work together with the patient to figure out the best option for their particular condition.

 There are a few factors that may affect whether you'll have excess skin and how much loose skin you'll get.
 Slow, steady weight loss can help prevent loose skin because it gives the skin more time to regain elasticity and recover.
+Quick weight loss, on the other hand, can make loose skin more common.

 Age is another factor.
-"Older patients (generally 50 years and over) are at higher risk for getting loose skin after weight loss surgery because their skin is less elastic and less able to recover from the change in size." says Nguyen.
+"Older patients (generally 50 years and over) are at higher risk for getting loose skin after weight loss because their skin is less elastic and less able to recover from the change in size." says Nguyen.

 In some cases, excess skin can be prevented or minimized.
 Dr. Nguyen says that exercise is one of the best ways to deal with it.
 "It's not perfect," he says, "but it helps to tighten both the muscle and the skin."